Portia Gabor

-Portia Solomon Gabor (born Portia Solomon; born April 27) is a Ghanaian journalist, news anchor and a voice actor who currently works with TV3.
+Portia Solomon Gabor (née Portia Solomon; born April 27) is a multiple award-winning Ghanaian broadcast journalist, news anchor, producer, voice actor and media personality who currently works with TV3.

-She was adjudged the Journalist of the Year at the 26th Ghana Journalists Awards organized by the Ghana Journalists Awards.
+She was adjudged the Journalist of the Year at the 26th GJA Awards organized by the Ghana Journalists Association (GJA).She is well-known for her investigative reporting and health journalism.
+With her story “Beggar’s Paradise” and “Wealth for Health,” Portia Gabor won Best in Television News Reporting and Best in Health Reporting, respectively, and was awarded Journalist of the Year.

-Early life
+Early life and education

-She was born to Mrs Audrey Arde-Acquah and Mr Seth Solomon, She grew up in Accra, Ghana.
-She had her nursery education at Aglow Children's Centre in Madina and later the University of Ghana Basic School Legon.
+She was born to Mrs. Audrey Arde-Acquah and Mr. Seth Solomon.
+She grew up in Accra, Ghana.
+Portia Gabor had her nursery education at Aglow Children's Centre in Madina and later the University of Ghana Basic School Legon.